 19. Desktop Notifications

 Instead of checking notifications on your mobile or tablet, the desktop notifications app allows you to check them on your computer while surfing the web.
 All you need is the app installed on your phone and a companion extension on Firefox and Chrome desktop browsers.

 Heads-up app shows the latest notification as a floating popup with full text and quick actions.
 That means you can read a complete message and reply through the notification panel.
 And there are five built-in ways to customize your notification looks.

-The app is integrated with a “Pocket Detection“ system that automatically turns the screen on when you take your phone out of the pocket.
-Privacy on the lock screen is well supported, and the app is known to work on some smartwatches.
+The app is integrated with a “Pocket Detection“ system that automatically turns the screen on when you take your phone out of your pocket.
+Privacy on the lock screen is well-supported, and the app is known to work on some smartwatches.

 17. Notifications Off (Root)

 If you want to control app notifications in a centralized way, then this app is definitely made for you.
 It allows you to turn off notifications for all apps from one place rather than toggling notifications for apps individually from the setting screen.

 The app requires root access, and it automatically disables notifications for new apps as soon as they are installed.

 16. Notification Bubbles

 This app displays notifications in beautiful and playful bubbles on your home screen.
 It offers Twitter, Facebook, Instagram, and Gmail notifications as floating bubbles on the screen.
 This app makes it easy to access text messages and missed calls – just pop the bubble to read and reply.
 You can select different bubble styles and customize bubble colors.